Patient Safety and Quality

 • Workplace culture and values

-Montserrat Day Hospitals is the National healthcare provider we are owned and operated by.
-We utilise Montserrat’s robust Quality Management System (QMS) and clinical governance framework to manage the care and services we provide.
+The Nexus Hospitals Group is the national healthcare provider we are owned and operated by.
+We utilise Nexus’s robust Quality Management System (QMS) and clinical governance framework to manage the care and services we provide.

-The Montserrat Day Hospital QMS is designed to monitor care outcomes, patient satisfaction and safety initiatives, manage and mitigate risks, and identify training requirements for our staff across the National Safety and Quality Health Service Standards.
+Nexus Hospitals’ QMS is designed to monitor care outcomes, patient satisfaction and safety initiatives, manage and mitigate risks, and identify training requirements for our staff across the National Safety and Quality Health Service Standards.
 This system is supported by continual investment in state-of-the-art medical equipment and a highly skilled team of clinicians, nurses and support staff.
-All Montserrat hospitals perform various audits for compliance as per our accreditation and licensing requirements.
+All Nexus Hospitals perform various audits for compliance as per our accreditation and licensing requirements.

 • Patients’ experience and feedback